 VII.
-HETEROGENEOUS DATACENTER
+HETEROGENEOUS DATA CENTER

-In a practical datacenter, the CPU systems are not identical.
-Systems' installation evolves over time; some systems are replaced due to maintenance etc. This heterogeneity opens the opportunity to assign the workloads to the right systems and further improve the energy efficiency at datacenter scale.
-Different systems behave differently with DVFS [2].
-In the previous studies (Section IV and V) the central management algorithm and the dispatcher randomly picked systems without any preference, whereas the leaf side algorithm accounted for the system and workload characteristics (EARtH algorithm).
-Many parameters can impact the runtime energy efficiency.
-For example, the characteristics of some CPU2006 workloads have changed significantly over two subsequent generations of Intel Core products [15].
-Workload-dependent parameters like memory access patterns, code and data foot prints interact differently with microarchitecture parameters like cache sizes or prefetchers.
+In practical data centers not all systems are identical.
+Systems installation evolves over time, replacement systems for maintenance etc. Different systems behave differently with DVFS [2].
+The knowledge about the system behavior is known to the power management algorithms on the leaf (EARtH algorithm).
+In the previous studies (Section IV and V) the central management algorithm and the dispatcher randomly picked systems without any preference.
+The leaf side algorithm accounted for the system and workload characteristics.
+Heterogeneity among the systems used offers the opportunity to assign the workloads to the right systems and further improve the data center energy efficiency.
+Many parameters of both workload and system impact the runtime energy efficiency (e.g. memory access patterns as well as code and data foot print are impacted by cache size, prefacers and memory architecture).
 Performing the best workload to system match at run-time is a complex task.
 We evaluated a single parameter matching using SCA.
-We assumed that a higher scalability workload will benefit the most from more capable system and contribute to the overall throughput and save energy due to a reduced runtime.
-In this study we evaluated a datacenter consisting of two types of systems.
-High power, high performance and low power lower performance systems.
-More systems' details are available in [2].
-Same Monte Carlo simulator is used to pick a set of individual workloads at each run.
-The individual workloads were sorted by scalability and dispatched in that order i.e. highest scalability workload is dispatched to the high performance system first, and so on in a decreasing order.
+We assumed that a higher scalability workload will benefit the most from more capable system and contribute to the overall throughput and save energy due to a shorted runtime.
+In this study we evaluated a data center consisting two types of systems.
+High power, high performance system and low power lower performance.
+More details on the systems are available [2].
+Same Monte Carlo simulator used to pick a set of individual workloads at each run.
+The individual workloads were sorted by scalability and dispatched at that order i.e. highest scalability workload is dispatched to the high performance system first and so on at decreasing order.
 The average SCA over the entire workload run need to be collected and stored as metadata about the workloads.
-Dispatching according to SCA improved average energy savings to 16% with max of 21.7% (Figure 5 and Table 1)
+Dispatching according to SCA improved average energy savings to 16% with max of 21.7% (Figure 5 and Table I)

-Figure 5: Energy savings of different leaf management policy and heterogeneous datacenter scheduling algorithm
+Figure 5: Energy savings of different leaf management policy and heterogeneous data center dispatching algorithm

 TABLE 1

-EARtH EARtH + SCA EARtH + dE/dSLA Heterogeneous Scheduling
+EARtH EARtH + SCA EARtH + dE/dSLA Scheduling

 Average 9.1% 10.5% 11.1% 16.0%

 Max 19.6% 20.0% 20.0% 21.7%

 Min 1.0% 0.5% 2.7% 10.2%